viamrobotics/rdk/examples/customresources/README.md

 # CustomResources
 This example demonstrates several ways viam-server can be extended with custom resources.
-It contains several elements.
+It contains several sections.
+Note that `make` is used throughout to help script commands.
+The actual commands being run should be printed before as they are used.
+You can also look in the various "Makefile" named files throughout, to see the exact targets and what they do.

 ## APIs
 APIs represent new types of components or services, with a new interface definition.
 They consist of protobuf descriptions for the wire level protocol, matching Go interfaces, and concrete Go implmenetations of a grpc client and server.